superfliege/azure-docs.de-de/articles/virtual-machines/extensions/agent-windows.md

 ```powershell` Get-AzureRmVM
 ```

-The following condensed example output shows the the *ProvisionVMAgent* property nested inside *OSProfile*.
+The following condensed example output shows the *ProvisionVMAgent* property nested inside *OSProfile*.
 This property can be used to determine if the VM agent has been deployed to the VM:

 ```PowerShell
 OSProfile                  :